5 Incredible Quotes on the Psychology of Trading

 “If you can learn to create a state of mind that’s not affected by the market’s behavior, the struggle will cease to exist.”

-When we make trades, we focus all of our attention towards the market.
+When we make trades, we focus all of our attention on the market.
 Simply put, when the market goes up, we’re happy, and when it goes down, we’re sad.

 In past articles, we’ve reviewed all of the stages of emotions that traders encounter while trading.
 If you’ll recall, the only emotion that is healthy to experience while trading is no emotion.